Academy condemns Will Smith's actions, launches review - NewsBreak

 “Maybe the world might not like how it went down, but for me, it was the most beautiful thing I’ve ever seen because it made me believe that there are still men out there that love and care about their women, their wives,” Haddish told People magazine.

-Smith, meanwhile, merrily posed for photographs with his family outside the Vanity Fair party.
-Inside, cell phone videos captured him dancing to "Gettin' Jiggy Wit It" while clutching his Oscar.
-Their son Jaden tweeted: "And That's How We Do It."
-On Instagram, Smith posted: "Me 'n Jada Pinkett Smith got all dressed up to choose chaos."
+After the show, Smith posed for photographs with his family outside the Vanity Fair party.
+Inside, cellphone videos captured him dancing to “Gettin’ Jiggy Wit It” while clutching his Oscar.
+Their son Jaden tweeted: “And That’s How We Do It.”
+On Instagram, Smith posted: “Me ’n Jada Pinkett Smith got all dressed up to choose chaos.”

-The drama overshadowed some historical wins at an Oscars.
-The deaf family drama “CODA” became the first film with a largely deaf cast to win best picture.
-For the first time, a streaming service, Apple TV+, took Hollywood’s top honor, signaling a profound shift in Hollywood and in moviegoing.
-Ariana DeBose of “West Side Story” became the first Afro-Latina and the first openly LGBTQ actor to win best supporting actress.

-But as stunning as Smith’s slap was, it wasn’t shocking that such a pivotal moment in the actor’s life would play out in the public eye.
-Particularly in recent years, Smith has been among the most candid of stars.
-While Pinkett Smith’s Facebook series “Red Table Talk” has been a platform for airing family drama, Smith has chronicled his own journey in the YouTube series “The Best Shape in My Life,” which included one episode documenting Smith discussing his regrets as a parent with his children.

 Follow AP Film Writer Jake Coyle on Twitter at: http:/twitter.com/jakecoyleAP